 Gateway access points must be uplinked directly to an 802.1Q trunk port on the upstream switch when VLAN tagging.
 A DHCP service will need to be running on the native VLAN or a static IP address on the native VLAN can be assigned to the access point.

 Note: Meraki management traffic destined for the Cloud is forwarded onto the wired network untagged.
 On an 802.1Q trunk, untagged traffic is placed on the native VLAN.
-The native VLAN should be the same for all interconnected switches and router on the LAN and have a routing interface with a path to Internet.
+The native VLAN should be the same for all interconnected switches and routers on the LAN and have a routing interface with a path to the Internet.

 The following requirements must be met in order for 802.1Q VLAN tagging to function properly:

 - The switch port the Cisco Meraki AP is connected to should be configured as an 802.1Q trunk port.

 - The trunk port should be configured for 802.1q trunk encapsulation which is an IEEE standard.

 - The trunk port should be set to allow all the VLANs that will be tagged on each SSID.